COPtoLON/KB/Career/Resume.md

 - Focus on advanced stochastic calculus, machine learning–based alpha models, and HPC for large-scale risk simulations.
 - Engaged in cross-disciplinary research with the Department of Mathematics and a leading quant firm, applying cutting-edge computational methods to real-world trading scenarios.

+**Note: This education is a goal, I will not imply I have finished this.**

 ### (GOAL) MA in financial mathematics - LSE
 **Goal - LSE : London, UK : 2026 - 2028**
 - Dissertation(idea): “Hybrid Factor Models for Multi-Asset Portfolio Optimization”
 -	Advanced Coursework: Stochastic Control, Numerical Methods in Finance, Monte Carlo Methods, PDE Solvers for Derivative Pricing, Statistical Machine Learning for Time Series.
 -	Collaborated on quantitative strategy research projects, incorporating factor modeling and robust risk measures (VaR, CVaR) to evaluate alpha performance under market volatility.

+**Note: This education is a goal, I will not imply I have finished this.**

 ### B.Sc. in Mathematical Statistics
 **University of Copenhagen | Copenhagen, Denmark | September 2021 - July 2025**